Cut3st/learning_python/README.md

 Reflection:  `Application of while loop, for loop and time assets. countdown timer was made with help ofc but slightly different as I tried to work it out by myself, realised how math is super important`

-✅ Day 5 - (2:38:04/12:00:00) *24th June 2025*
+✅ Day 5 - (3:03:36/12:00:00) *24th June 2025*
- - Pending Shopping Cart Program
+ - Completed Shopping Cart Program and Quiz Game Project

-Reflection:  `Gotta be more consistent with practicing coding, but I was busy and tired out from army last week hence the 6 days break (lowkey an excuse)`
+Reflection:  `Took a 6-day coding break due to army fatigue (partly an excuse).
+I try not to follow tutorials exactly—always tweak and build on them.
+I use Copilot for help when stuck, though I could rely on it less.
+With the help of Copilot, I've got implement my ideas and learned a lot from it, but I need to code more consistently to really grasp variables, conditions, and methods.`